Gas Combustion Engines At Elevation

 How to Solve High Elevation Issues

-Now that we’ve identified the problem, let’s talk about two solutions that may work for gas combustion engines:
+Now that we’ve identified the problem, let’s talk about three solutions for the challenges with gas engines at high elevations:

-1. Carb Rejetting – Using the G30 as an example, Honda offers parts for carb rejetting that enable the G30 engine to run at elevations up to or above 10,000 feet.
+Using the G30 as an example, Honda offers parts for carb rejetting that enable the GX390 engine to run at elevations up to or above 10,000 feet.
 Carb rejetting changes the air-fuel mixture so that it’s closer to the air and fuel levels at lower elevations, which helps the engine perform better at those higher elevations.
 Operators who want to rejet their engine can purchase the parts and perform the modification, or work with an authorized Honda equipment dealer.